sraigen/reflexta-analytics/DEMO_GUIDE.md

 - ✅ **Export Capabilities** - Data export in multiple formats
 - ✅ **Security** - Secure database connections and credential management

+### **🆕 Latest Interactive Features**
+- 🔍 **Department Drill-Down** - Click on department bars to see detailed transactions
+- 📅 **Monthly Trends Drill-Down** - Click on month points to see daily breakdowns
+- 🏪 **Vendor Performance Drill-Down** - Click on vendor bars to see order history
+- 📊 **Category Breakdown Drill-Down** - Click on category slices to see detailed items
+- 🎯 **Cross-Chart Filtering** - Click on one chart to filter all related charts
+- 💡 **Smart Hover Effects** - Professional tooltips with detailed information
+- 🎨 **Luxury Color Palette** - Sophisticated enterprise-grade color scheme

 ---

 ## 🎪 **Demo Flow & Script**